Guinea pig not drinking water?

 Do you think your guinea pig should drink much more than it does?

 Many factors affect the water consumption rate of your pet guinea pig.

 If your guinea pig is drinking too much, that can also be a cause of concern.

 Some include the amount of succulent feed and the presence of grass, the presence and amount of dry food in the diet, or the temperature in the apartment.

 Others include the age and activity of the guinea pig, the presence of sugar feeds, and delicacies in the diet which is highly prohibited.

-In nature, pigs hardly need water – they replenish the body’s fluid supply due to the moisture of feed (herbs, plants, leaves).
+In nature, guinea pigs drink little – they replenish the body’s fluid supply with the moisture of feed (herbs, plants, leaves).

 So what could be the major reason for your guinea pig not drinking good portions of water?

-- Why your Guinea Pig Doesn’t Drink Water
+- Why a Guinea Pig Doesn’t Drink Water?

 - What Do You Do if the Purchased Pig is the Only One Not Drinking?

-- What About When your Guinea Pig Doesn’t Drink Normal Amounts of Water?
+- What if a Guinea Pig Doesn’t Drink Normal Amounts of Water?

-- Reason Why Your Guinea Pig Becomes Lethargic
+- Why Does a Guinea Pig Become Lethargic?

 - Final Thoughts